The Origins of Irish Surnames

 O’Brien

-One of Ireland’s leading aristocratic families, the O Briens are primarily from Clare, Limerick, Tipperary, and Waterford.
+One of Ireland’s leading aristocratic families, the O Briens are is primarily from Clare, Limerick, Tipperary, and Waterford.
 It originates from ‘Ó Briain,’ which means ‘descendant of Brian.

 Irish spelling: Ó Briain